Converting an Angular Application to Angular Universal for Server-Side Rendering (SSR) [2025 latest]

 When converting an application to Angular Universal, there are certain precautions you should take to ensure a smooth transition and avoid potential issues.
 Here's a list of important points to consider:

-Some third-party libraries may not be compatible with server-side rendering.
-Before adding them to your project, check if they support Angular Universal or have alternative solutions for server-side rendering.
+- Third-party Libraries: Some third-party libraries may not be compatible with server-side rendering.
+Before adding them to your project, check if they support Angular Universal or have alternative solutions for SSR.

-Code that depends on the browser's environment (e.g., window, document, localStorage) won't work on the server-side.
-Use Angular's platform-specific APIs (isPlatformBrowser, isPlatformServer) to handle platform-specific code.
+- Browser-Specific Code: Code that depends on the browser's environment (e.g.window, document, localStorage) won't work on the server-side.
+Use Angular platform-specific APIs (isPlatformBrowser, isPlatformServer) to handle platform-specific code.

-Avoid direct DOM manipulations in your components, as the server-side rendering environment doesn't have access to the DOM.
-Use Angular's data-binding and templates for DOM updates.
+- DOM Manipulations: Avoid direct DOM manipulations in your components, as the server-side rendering environment doesn't have access to the DOM.
+Use Angular data-binding and templates for DOM updates.

-Be cautious when caching server-side rendered pages, especially if they contain user-specific data.
-SSR caching might lead to privacy or security issues.
+- Caching: Be cautious when caching SSR pages, especially if they contain user-specific data.
+Improper SSR caching might lead to privacy or security issues.

-Check your application's routing configurations.
-Ensure that the routing works consistently in both client-side and server-side rendering modes.
+- Routing: Ensure that your application's routing works consistently in both client-side and server-side rendering modes.

-Ensure that all your assets (images, fonts, etc.) have proper file paths, considering both client and server environments.
+- Assets and File Paths: Ensure that all assets (images, fonts, etc.) have proper file paths, considering both client and server environments.

-If your app relies on external scripts (e.g., analytics, tracking), ensure they work in the server-side rendering context or consider deferring their execution.
+- External Scripts: If your app relies on external scripts (e.g., analytics, tracking), ensure they work in the SSR context or consider deferring their execution.

-By using the ng add command, Angular CLI takes care of the setup for Angular Universal with Server-Side Rendering.
+By using the ng add command, Angular CLI takes care of the setup for Angular Universal with Server-Side Rendering (SSR).
 This automation streamlines the process and ensures that the necessary configurations are correctly implemented.

-With SSR in place, your Angular application will enjoy search engine optimization, improved performance and better user experience.
-Do test your application to ensure it is working as expected in both client-side and server-side rendering modes.
+With SSR in place, your Angular application will enjoy search engine optimization (SEO), improved performance, and a better user experience.
+Be sure to test your application to confirm it works as expected in both client-side and server-side rendering modes.